google/clif/README.md

     pip install .
     ```

-[^ver]: That version is guaranteed to work.
-Older versions likely do not work
+That version is guaranteed to work.
+Older versions likely do not work (they lack
-        (they lack some APIs); later versions might work, at your own risk.
+some APIs); later versions might work, at your own risk.

 INSTALL.sh will build and install CLIF for Python (and LLVM Clang as an internal
 tool) to your system by default in `$HOME/opt/clif` and `$HOME/opt/clif/clang`.